kptdev/kpt/site/guides/namespace-provisioning-ui.md

 - In `Repository Authentication`, you`ll need to use the GitHub Personal Access Token (unless your repository allows for unauthenticated writes).
 Github Personal Access Tokens can be created at https://github.com/settings/tokens, and must include the 'repo' scope.
-Create a new secret for the Personal Access Token as directed by the flow.
-- In `Repository Content`, be sure to select Blueprints.
+- In `Repository Content`, select `Team Blueprints`.

 Once the repository is registered, use the breadcrumbs (upper left) to navigate back to the Repositories view.

 ### Registering deployment repository

-To register a deployment repository, start by clicking the `Register Repository` button in the upper right corner.
+Start by clicking the `Register Repository` button in the upper right corner to register a deployment repository.
 Enter the following details in the Register Repository flow:

 - In `Repository Details`, the Repository URL is the clone URL from your